The Quick Recap and Chapter-by-Chapter Summary for The Vanishing Half by Brit Bennett are below. Spoiler warning: these summaries contains spoilers.

-In Part I (1968), Stella and Desiree Vignes are twins from Mallard, Louisiana, a town full of light-skinned black people, who run away from home at 16.
-Desiree always wanted to leave, but Stella isn’t motivated to run away until they are pulled out of high school to work as cleaners.
+In Part I (1968), Stella and Desiree Vignes are twins from Mallard, Louisiana, a town full of light-skinned Black people, who run away from home at 16.
+Desiree always wanted to leave, but Stella isn't motivated to run away until they are pulled out of high school to work as cleaners.
 Desiree marries a dark-skinned man (Sam) and has a daughter, Jude.
 Meanwhile, Stella got a job as secretary while passing as white.
 However, one day she left, leaving only a note.
-Now, 14 years later in 1968, Desiree has returned home with her daughter to escape Sam’s abuse.
+Now, 14 years later in 1968, Desiree has returned home with her daughter to escape Sam's abuse.

 Early Jones makes a living tracking people down and bounty hunting.
 He's offered a job (from Sam) to find Desiree.
 He accepts because he recognizes Desiree from when they were teenagers.
 Upon seeing her bruises, he lies to Sam and says he can't find her.
 Desiree also tells Early about Stella, and Early offers to find her.
 Together, they track Stella's location to Boston.

-In Part II (1978), Jude is now in college at USC.
-As a dark-skinned girl who grew up with only light-skinned black people, she has been bullied and excluded her whole life.
+In Part II (1978), Jude is now in college at UCLA.
+As a dark-skinned girl who grew up with only light-skinned Black people, she has been bullied and excluded her whole life.
 She meets and falls for Reese, a southern boy who is transgendered.
 Reese wants to get surgery for his chest, so Jude gets a higher-paying catering job to help save money.
 One night at work, she sees a woman (Stella) and the shock makes her drop a bottle of wine.

 In Part IV (1982), Jude is now working while applying to medical school.
-She attends a friend’s show where she meets Kennedy, recognizing her as the violet-eyed girl who was with the woman she that looked like her mother.
+She attends a friend's show where she meets Kennedy, recognizing her as the violet-eyed girl who was with the woman she that looked like her mother.
 Kennedy is pursuing an acting career, and she confirms that it was Stella.
-Stella is now working as an adjust professor.
+Stella is now working as an adjunct professor.
 She was depressed after the Walkers left and ended up going back to school.
 Jude and Kennedy get to know each other, but when Kennedy drunkenly insults Jude, Jude angrily tells her the truth about Stella and Mallard.

 In Part V (1985), Kennedy and Jude end up meeting again in New York.
-Jude and Reese are there for Reese’s surgery.
+Jude and Reese are there for Reese's surgery.
 Jude gives Kennedy a photo of their mothers.
-Kennedy ends up confronting Stella with the photo, who lies, to Kennedy’s frustration.
+Kennedy ends up confronting Stella with the photo, but Stella lies, to Kennedy's frustration.
 Stella has always been secretive, but now Kennedy knows her mother has been lying to her.
 Kennedy moves to Europe.